BOOK YOUR SKIN CANCER & MOLE CHECK NOW

 Squamous cell carcinoma

-Squamous cell carcinoma is less common; however this cancer may still spread to other parts of the body if left untreated.
+Squamous cell carcinoma (SCC) is less common; however this cancer may still spread to other parts of the body if left untreated.

 It varies in appearance, can present as a red, scaly area that may bleed easily, crust or ulcerate, or as a hardened core lesion.
 It can grow quite quickly and usually appears on areas of the skin most exposed to the sun.